 According to Health Direct, 1 in every 5 Australians suffer from mental illness in any given year.

-Having a longer weekend will allow people to spend more time with their friends and family and do things that they love, which will naturally lead to an improvement in wellbeing.
+Having a longer weekend will allow people to spend more time with their friends and family and do things that they love, which will naturally lead to mental health benefits and an improvement in wellbeing.

 It'll also give them an extra lie-in each week which will help them re-charge a little more after a busy week.